-Thousands of monkeys live in this 10-hectare area, and the local people consider these monkeys a sacred creature.
+Thousands of monkeys live in this 10-hectare area, and the local people consider these monkeys sacred creatures.
 Even though the monkeys are pretty tame, you need to be careful when entering this area.

-Do not wear jewelry such as a necklace, earrings, or sunglasses.
+Do not wear jewellery such as a necklace, earrings, or sunglasses.
 In addition, please don’t bring food or other objects that can attract their attention, they sometimes like to take these items.

 Goa Gajah Temple

 This temple offers a fascinating historical tour through a combination of archaeological and beautiful natural scenery.
-The archaeological remains such as statues to stupas carved into the stone walls can be found throughout the area.
+Archaeological remains such as statues to stupas carved into the stone walls can be found throughout the area.

 Goa Gajah Temple is a well-maintained tourist attraction.
 The parking area is large, and the amenities are in good condition.
 Traders of Balinese souvenirs such as fabrics, statues, plaits, t-shirts, bags, and so on are for sale in this area.

 With the size of this temple covering an area of 5,000 square meters and located in the middle of the traditional village of Sebatu, Gunung Kawi Sebatu Temple indirectly creates a boundary between the traditional village of Sebatu and the traditional village of Telepud.